SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 # Project Blocks
 Here again is our project block diagram.
-We are also including some detail on what would be considered the system object.
+We are also see in this diagram some detail on what would be considered the system object.

 ![system_block](./images/project_block.png)